 In January, the Oakland Art Association of Oakland, California, presents an exhibition of photographs by Armando Salas Portugal featuring Barragán’s works.
 A review of the exhibition under the title “A Rare Look at an Architect” is published in the San Francisco Chronicle.
 In the summer, the exhibition is shown at the Mexican Museum in San Francisco.

 On 3 June, Barragán is awarded the 1980 Pritzker Architecture Prize.
 The ceremony takes place in Dumbarton Oaks, Washington, DC.
 Historian Edmundo O’Gorman reads Barragán’s acceptance speech in English on the architect’s behalf.

 Octavio Paz writes an article in the magazine Vuelta deploring the lack of appreciation for Barragán’s work in his homeland.

-From 17 July to 17 August, the academic centre Colegio de Mexico presents a photographic exhibition by Alberto Gómez Barbosa dedicated to Barragán’s architecture.
+From 10 October to 28 November, the academic centre Colegio de México presents a photographic exhibition by Alberto Gómez Barbosa dedicated to Barragán’s architecture.

 Barragán’s work is included in the exhibition Architecture in Latin America, curated by Jorge Glusberg for the International Building Exhibition in Berlin, Germany.
 After its initial presentation from 14 June to 14 July, the exhibition travels to further venues at the National Institute of Architecture in Rome, Italy, and the Colegio de Arquitectos in Madrid, Spain.